Consumer Profile: Defining the Ideal Customer

 To start, consumers can be identified by many different categories, such as:

-Thinking about consumers in terms of the way they are represented by categorical tiers can be useful.
+Assigning categorical tiers to consumers can be useful.
 The first tier includes the most common categories for describing consumers, such as demographics, socioeconomic status, and product usage.
 The second tier extends the concepts of the first tier and includes psychographics, generation, geography, geodemographics, and benefits sought.
-Basic definitions of these concepts are provided below:
+Consider how these concepts impact how consumers might be categorized:

-Demographic: Attributes related to age, city or region of residence, gender, race and ethnicity, and composition of the household.
+- Demographic: Age, city or region of residence, gender, race and ethnicity, and composition of the household

-Socioeconomic: Attributes related to household income, educational attainment, occupation, neighborhood, and association memberships.
+- Socioeconomic: Household income, educational attainment, occupation, neighborhood, and association memberships

-Brand affinity/Product usage: Attributes associated with product engagement on the basis of their behavior.
+- Brand Affinity/Product Usage: Product engagement on the basis of their behavior

-Psychographics: Attributes related to lifestyles, life stage, personality, attitudes, opinion, and even voting behavior.
+- Psychographics: Lifestyles, life stage, personality, attitudes, opinion, and even voting behavior

-Geography: Attributes related to the geographical area in which consumers reside and work.
+- Geography: Geographical area in which consumers reside and work

-Geodemographics: Attributes that combine geography and demographics which may cluster into identifiable groups.
+- Geodemographics: Combines geography and demographics, which may cluster into identifiable groups

-Benefits Sought: Attributes related to the benefits that consumers seek when they shop for products and services.
+- Benefits Sought: Benefits consumers seek when they shop for products and services

 By obtaining information from potential customers, you can start to get a clear picture of likes, dislikes, and buying behaviors.
-Some examples of classification categories that market research firms often use include:
+There are several different examples of classification categories that market research firms often use.

-ABC1.
-A common grouping strategy in the market research industry is based on the professional job role of an individual, a person designated as the head-of-household, or the main contributor of income to a family.
-This grouping strategy is typically referred to as ABC1, which is shorthand for the first three socio-economic groups in the taxonomy.
-The grouping is as follows:
+ABC1 is a common grouping strategy based on the professional job role of an individual, a person designated as the head-of-household, or the main contributor of income to a family.
+The term ABC1 is shorthand for the first three socioeconomic groups in the taxonomy, which is as follows:

 - A = Senior or higher managerial, administrative, or professional